 The TAP-HC1-G10040 module provides four 1Gb Copper TAP connections to be used as network ports.
 This module has 8 ports, enabling 4 TAPs.
 Each port pair is arranged with one port above the other, providing bidirectional traffic flow between two nodes.
 Traffic is copied through the use of a port pair, unless the port pair is in the physical bypass state.
-Refer to Figure 1: TAP-HC0-G10040 Module on page 15.
+Refer to Figure 4: TAP-HC0-G10040 Module.